Top 8 Venture Capital Firms Fueling Automotive Startups

 Image of Motus Ventures- Top VCs in Automotive

-Motus Ventures is a venture capital firm and accelerator that invests in early-stage companies at the intersection of emerging technology and transportation.
-They focus on startups driven by major shifts like connected cars and advanced AI applications.
+Motus Ventures invests in early-stage companies at the intersection of major technology shifts and new consumer behaviors.
+The firm focuses on foundational technologies like connected cars and vehicle-to-vehicle communication.

 • Investment stages: Seed and early-stage venture

-• Industries of focus: Automotive, AI, Aerospace, Transportation
+• Industries of focus: Automotive, finance, deep tech

 • Geographical presence: Redwood City, California